 2017 October - The President recaps his report from the annual Meeting. the Parsonage Resale Shop opens, why Oral Histories are so important, a list of our museum volunteers, some tentative long and short term plans.
 Ned Williams and Dawn Soldner are elected to the KIHA board.
 A little on our Donor appreciation Cocktail party.
 Mrs. E. Kl Huntington hosted a meeting of the women voters of Kelley's Island on July 7, 1894.
 Sixteen ladies were present.
 Loads of items donated to the museum.

-2018 January - NOT ONLINE YET - New displays for 2018 (electricity and the Island and bathing suits and the Island's bathing beauties).
+2018 January - New displays for 2018 (electricity and the Island and bathing suits and the Island's bathing beauties).
 Our Resale Shop was a whopping success.
 Leslie Korenko puts Part 1 of the Kelleys Island walking tour online (E. Lakeshore from the ferry dock to downtown).
 We had 2,020 visitors in 2017.
 A small story about Captain Magle and George Schardt.
 KIHA receives a $50,000 donation from Pierce Broadband.

-2018 April - NOT ONLINE YET - A sneak peak at our new sign; meet new gift shop manager Beth Rybus; a tidbit from 1894 about Schardt’s Hall and Carpenter’s Grove; we remember Betty Pape; and a story about fishing nets featuring Thomas Miller and George & Carrie Suhr.
+2018 April - A sneak peak at our new sign; meet new gift shop manager Beth Rybus; a tidbit from 1894 about Schardt’s Hall and Carpenter’s Grove; we remember Betty Pape; and a story about fishing nets featuring Thomas Miller and George & Carrie Suhr.
 Part 2 of Leslie’s Walking Tour (from downtown to the History Museum) is now available.
 We say thank you to Scott Stevenson, Teri Behrends, Bruce Korenko and Steve Mack, share some of the best comments we received, and there is a list of items added to our collection including an ice box, a sea chest, and a farm cultivator (among others).